Nonepileptic Seizures (NES)

-NES are usually related to a mental health problem.
-The physical symptoms may be caused by emotional conflicts or stress.
+NES are usually related to a mental health problem, like an emotional conflict or stress.
+But, sometimes NES are related to a problem like low blood sugar or the way the heart is working.
 One example of NES is psychogenic seizures, sometimes called pseudoseizures.

 NES symptoms usually appear suddenly and at times of extreme emotional stress.
 Some doctors believe that the symptoms of NES may be an attempt to reduce anxiety by not recognizing or responding to an emotional conflict.

 People with NES have periods of loss of or change in physical activity that resemble epileptic seizures or the aura of a seizure, such as:

 - Impaired or jerky movements.

 - Loss of the sense of smell or touch.